Psion Revo

 The Psion Revo, launched in November 1999, is a personal digital assistant (PDA) from Psion.
 It is the successor to the Psion Series 3 and a light version of Psion Series 5mx.
 It is software-compatible with the 5mx and has the same processor but is more lightweight (200 g vs 354 g of 5mx) and substantially smaller (157 × 79 × 17 mm).
 Relative to the Series 5 and 5mx, the Revo has a smaller screen (480 × 160 vs 640 × 240 of Series 5–5mx), and lacks a flash-card slot and backlight.

-The Revo comes in two main variants, Psion Revo and Psion Revo Plus, having 8 and 16 MB of random-access memory (RAM) respectively.
-It is powered by a 36 MHz ARM architecture 710T microprocessor.
+The Revo comes in two variants, Psion Revo and Psion Revo Plus, having 8 and 16 MB of random-access memory (RAM) respectively.
+It is powered by a 36 MHz ARM architecture 710T microprocessor, and a larger battery for the Plus model.
 Among other things, the hardware is equipped with a short-range Infrared Data Association (IrDA) wireless infrared communication system and a touchscreen.
 Like its bigger counterpart Series 5mx, it comes with a small suite of office and communications programs built into the ROM chips.
 Other programs are user-installable by using a docking station to send Revo programs from a desktop computer.

 SONICblue Incorporated produced a version of the Psion Revo Plus renamed to Diamond Mako, which they distributed in the United States and Canada.

 Along with Enfour, Psion made two versions of the Revo for the Chinese market named the 618C (Traditional Chinese characters) and 618S (Simplified Chinese characters).